Keeping Kids Still During Exams

 Radiologic technologists use a variety of age-appropriate methods to immobilize or help your child hold still.
 The following techniques are very common and will not harm your child.

 Although this device looks funny, it is one of the best methods to help children remain in a still, upright position for chest x-ray exams.
 The child sits on a small, adjustable seat and two plastic supports fit snugly around his or her sides, keeping the arms raised.
 An adult may help hold the arms above the child’s head.

 Often, bands of Velcro are used not only to immobilize your child’s body, but also to prevent him or her from rolling off the table.
 The straps are attached to the table or a board and drawn snugly over the body.
 Tape and bandages also may be used to keep a body part still.

 Very young children may be wrapped tightly in a sheet to keep them from wiggling.
 Although some children don’t like the feeling of being confined, the sheet provides warmth, and infants may fall asleep while swaddled.

 Long sandbags may be used to keep a child’s arms or legs in one place.
 The weight of the sandbag keeps the body part still and reminds your child not to move.

-At times, the radiologic technologist or other staff members may immobilize your child or hold a limb or body part in the correct position.
+At times, the radiologist technologist or other staff members may immobilize your child or hold a limb or body part in the correct position.
 Sometimes sponges are used to hold the child steady and avoid blocking the radiation beam.
 You may be asked to help hold your child, and the technologist will give you specific instructions on how best to do this.